trdasilva/awesomeMovieListApp/README.md

 # Awesome Movie List App

-For this project, I decided to use VIPER architecture pattern, I choose it over MVP or MVVM pattern because of VIPER focus on the clean architecture concepts.
+<p>For this project, I decided to use VIPER architecture pattern, I choose it over MVP or MVVM pattern because of VIPER focus on the clean architecture concepts.
-Basically, we have two main modules, MovieList and MovieDetail, representing the main features of the app, each module contains the respective presenter, view, router e interactor if needed.
+<p>Basically, we have two main modules, MovieList and MovieDetail, representing the main features of the app, each module contains the respective presenter, view, router e interactor if needed.
 On the main screen, I used the card concept to represent each movie on the list.

 # Libraries